How to use Pay Station in combination with Firebase authentication

 To configure webhooks on Xsolla side:

-- In your project in Publisher Account, go to the Project settings > Webhooks section.
+- Open your project in Publisher Account and go to the Project settings > Webhooks section.

 - In the Webhook server field, enter the URL to which Xsolla will send webhooks.